François Zola

 François Zola (born Francesco Antonio Giuseppe Maria Zolla; 7 August 1796 – 27 March 1847) was an Italian-born French engineer.
-He built the Zola Dam, creating Lac Zola near Le Tholonet in Aix-en-Provence.
+He designed the Zola Dam, creating Lac Zola near Le Tholonet in Aix-en-Provence.

 Zola was an Italian engineer with some Greek ancestry, who was born in Venice in 1795; his mother was French.

 He lived in Paris with his wife Émilie Aubert when their son, the author Émile Zola, was born in 1840.

 The family moved to Aix-en-Provence when Émile was three years old.
 François died four years later, in 1847.